 Any Functioning Government Would Expel Donald Trump Tonight

 For six years, Donald Trump has fed his supporters a fatty diet of grievances, lies, and exhortations to violence.
-It was only a matter of time before that incitement produced a major upheaval, and it happened today — a violent and deadly, if aimless, assault on the U.S. Capitol by Trump-supporting thugs, after Trump, standing on the Ellipse, had called on them to “walk down to the Capitol” and “fight much harder,” and told them “you’ll never take back our country with weakness,” and just as members of Congress were beginning to hear baseless challenges by some GOP members to the collective, decisive judgment of the states that Joe Biden defeated Trump in the presidential election.
+It was only a matter of time before that incitement produced a major upheaval, and it happened today — a violent and deadly, if aimless, assault on the U.S. Capitol by Trump-supporting thugs, after Trump, standing on the Ellipse, had called on them to “walk down to the Capitol” and “fight much harder,” and told them “you’ll never take back our country with weakness,” and and just as members of Congress were beginning to hear baseless challenges by some GOP members to the collective, decisive judgment of the states that Joe Biden defeated Trump in the presidential election.

 Trump’s conduct today, including after the Capitol invasion — repeating, on Twitter and on video, his false and grandiose claims that he won the election, and praising the rioters even as he called for them to withdraw — demands that he be removed from office now, even though just two weeks remain until Biden’s inauguration.